IrtizaNasar/SerialBridge/examples/README.md

-# Arduino Bridge Examples
+# Serial Bridge Examples

-This folder contains examples demonstrating how to use the Arduino Bridge with P5.js and Arduino.
+This folder contains examples demonstrating how to use the Serial Bridge with P5.js and Arduino.

 ## 📁 Contents